Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/OP_CTV.md

 Interest in OP_CTV has renewed recently as more compelling use cases have emerged, particularly around scaling and privacy improvements.
 It could generally enable more sophisticated smart contracts on bitcoin (e.g., "Merkleize All The Things"/[MATT contracts](https://merkle.fun/)).

 By using OP_CTV commitments to form channel-like network constructions, for example, additional [scaling](https://utxos.org/uses/scaling/) solutions like [[para/1.
-Projects/Honolulu BitDevs/Resources/Notes/Enigma\|Enigma]] and [[para/1.
-Projects/Honolulu BitDevs/Resources/Notes/Ark\|Ark]] are enabled.
+Projects/Honolulu BitDevs/Resources/Notes/Enigma\|Enigma]],  [[para/1.
+Projects/Honolulu BitDevs/Resources/Notes/Ark\|Ark]], and [Darkpool](https://www.nobsbitcoin.com/darkpool-tarpit/) are enabled.

 # More Resources